Londolozi has been an enduring campfire story spanning over 90 years . . . Authentic and original, the Protector of all Living Things.

 Mission statement 1976:

 “To demonstrate the economic viability of wildlife and to show that man and wildlife can work to mutual benefit”

-As part of its mission to be a force for good, Londolozi has been the founder/funder of the Good Work Foundation establishing training and capacity building campuses and learning centres forming the Mpumalanga cluster in eastern rural South Africa.
-This project has been undertaken in partnership with the government’s formal education structures and is proving to be an extraordinarily successful learning model expanding exponentially each year bringing access to world class education for a growing number of learners in the rural landscapes of South Africa.
-Indeed by 2020, together with its partners in Sabi Sand and elsewhere, Londolozi will have been the founder moving spirit in bringing to, upward of 26 500 students living in the neighbouring villages of the reserve, possibilities for advanced digital learning.
+As part of its mission to be a force for good, Londolozi has been the founder/funder of the Good Work Foundation, establishing training and capacity building campuses and learning centres in eastern rural South Africa.
+This project has been undertaken in partnership with the government’s formal education structures and is proving to be an extraordinarily successful learning model, expanding exponentially each year bringing access to world class education for a growing number of learners in the rural landscapes of South Africa.
+By 2020, together with its partners in Sabi Sand and elsewhere, Londolozi will have been the founder moving spirit in bringing to, upward of 26 500 students living in the neighbouring villages of the reserve, possibilities for advanced digital learning.

 The importance of ancient indigenous wisdom has, since our arrival on this land in 1926, been honoured.
 Tracking of Africa’s big cats resides within the DNA of Londolozi, particularly in regard to enabling our guests to enjoy unprecedented viewing of these great cats.
 In recognition of the importance of the ancient craft of tracking, Londolozi supported the establishment of a field Tracker Academy in partnership with the Peace Parks Foundation.
 This academy has been operating at Londolozi since 2010 and boasts over 100 graduates, many of whom now have enduring careers within the growing safari and guiding industry.
 Indeed at Londolozi, several of these graduates have advanced their skills from tracking to guiding and more recently storytelling to global markets.